carojasp12/Customer_Churn/README.md

 1. Gender
 2. The type of subcription (Basic, Standard, Premium)
 3. Usage frequency

+While having one of the top three reasons for churning does not necessarily mean that a customer will leave, the probability increases significantly if a customer exhibits all three reasons.
+Our machine learning model, with its impressive accuracy rate of 93%, can help identify these at-risk customers.
+By leveraging this model, business owners can proactively address potential issues, implement targeted retention strategies, and ultimately reduce customer churn.
+This high level of predictive accuracy allows for more informed decision-making, helping businesses maintain a stable and loyal customer base.

 # Summary
 Importance of Our ML Model in Helping Business Owners Retain Clients